 Annual dues shall be payable during July of each year.
 Dues may be adjusted by the membership, pursuant to Article XIV, or at any meeting of the Executive Committee at which there is a quorum, by a vote of two-thirds (2/3) of the Executive Committee members present.

 On each annual dues statement that is sent to members, each member will attest to the fact that they still meet the requirements for membership as set forth in Section 1 of Article III of these By-Laws and are therefore a member in good standing.

 No member of the Council shall use his or her membership in the Council nor his or her office in the Council in any form of advertisement or solicitation of business.

 ARTICLE XIV - AMENDMENT

-These Articles of Association may be amended at any meeting of the Council at which there is a quorum, by a vote of two-thirds (2/3) of the members present, providing that notice setting forth such proposed amendment shall have been mailed to all members at least ten (10) days prior to the date of such meeting.
+These Articles of Association may be amended at any meeting of the Council at which there is a quorum, by a vote of two-thirds (2/3) of the members present, providing that notice setting forth such proposed amendment shall have been sent to all members at least ten (10) days prior to the date of such meeting.